 Imagine building a custom car only to discover one part is incompatible with another.

-For all its drawbacks, using tools like Auto Page Rank can aid in maintaining a secure and well-optimized site.
+Despite its drawbacks, tools like Auto Page Rank can help maintain a secure and well-optimized site.

 With its features, you can keep track of updates and ensure your site stays performance-ready while dodging those pesky security threats.